What are non-current liabilities?

 Although payment may not be due within a year, it’s important a business doesn’t overlook its non-current liabilities.
 It may still have to make payments toward a non-current liability, like a loan, during the year.

-Non-current liabilities are an important part of a cash flow forecast projection.
+Non-current liabilities are an important part of a cash flow forecast.
 By comparing non-current liabilities to cash flow, a business can see whether it has the ability to pay its future debts and grow.

 Examples of non-current liabilities